 Missouri River Water Resource Recovery Facility Improvements Project

 - Schedule A (Completed) – Facilities were added to provide preliminary and primary treatment of high strength industrial waste from the South Omaha Industrial Area.
-Also during Schedule A, firm pumping capacity to achieve 64 million gallons per day was added to the reliable biological treatment capacity to treat all dry weather flow and smaller wet weather flow events.
-Schedule A improvements were completed in Spring 2014 and include water quality improvements, odor reduction and energy sustainability.
+Schedule A improvements were completed in spring 2014 and include water quality improvements, odor reduction and energy sustainability.

 - Schedule B1 (Completed) – Preliminary and Primary Treatment Facilities were constructed to increase the capacity to 150 million gallons per day during wet weather events.
-Flows from wet weather events that exceed the 64 million gallons per day biological treatment capacity now undergo screening, grit removal and solids removal before being discharged to the Missouri River.
-Schedule B1 benefits include maximizing flow to the MRWRRF for treatment, water quality improvements and odor reduction.
-Schedule B1 improvements were placed into operation in summer 2016.
+Flows from wet weather events that exceed the 64 million gallons per day biological treatment capacity now receive screening, grit removal and solids removal before being discharged to the Missouri River.

 *As of August 2017, the Missouri River Wastewater Treatment Plant (MRWWTP) Improvements Project is now known as the Missouri River Water Resource Recovery Facility (MRWRRF) Improvements Project.